|

 Depending on the degree of agitation, several methods are available.
 If

-the neck and press firmly against the top of the table so that the cat
+of the neck and press firmly against the top of the table so that the

 stretches out.
 These actions will prevent you from being